-Biryani is a dish that is popular in many cultures, and the dish is thought to have originated from the Indian subcontinent.
+Biryani is an one pot meal that is popular in many cultures, and the dish is thought to have originated from the Indian subcontinent.
 The word “Biryani” means fried rice.

 Depressed?
 Have some Chicken Biryani.
 Sad or feeling under the weather??
 Have some Biryani.
 Happy and excited???
 Order a huge bucket of Biryani.

 Biryani is the classic food!
 Some segments would wholeheartedly agree with me.
 Hence, it is no surprise that the Biryani, especially the Chicken Biryani or Mutton Biryani, seems to be the most appropriate prescription for any occasion of our life.